Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Conclusion

 \section{Conclusion}

 We conclude our study of low-shot robustness to several natural distribution shifts, which addresses the gap in the literature and marks the first in-depth study of its kind.
-From our evaluations, we observe that: (1) Self-supervised ViTs are often more robust in low-shot regimes across different datasets amongst ImageNet pre-trained initializations, but the best initialization or model size is dataset dependent.
-(2) Without additional interventions, models pre-trained on large external datasets such as CLIP can be much more robust on ImageNet but not on datasets such as iWildCam and Camelyon.
-(3) Depending on the initialization, robustness interventions fail to improve robustness in the full-shot regime or in different low-shot regimes on such datasets.
+Taken together, our results demonstrate that: (1) Modern architectures (i.e.~ViT) and pre-training strategies (i.e.~self-supervised learning) lead to better robustness in low-shot regimes, but the best initialization and model size is dataset dependent.
+(2) Without additional interventions, large-scale vision-language pre-training can be underwhelming compared to ImageNet pre-trained models on datasets other than ImageNet.
+(3) Robustness in the full-shot regime may not imply robustness in low-shot regimes on datasets other than ImageNet.
+While the performance of interventions is largely dependent on datasets and initializations, ensembling in weight-space seems promising to bridge this gap.
 We hope that our study will motivate researchers to also focus on this problem of practical importance.